 In 2009, the Library officially changed its name from the “Public Library of Charlotte & Mecklenburg County” to the shorter “Charlotte Mecklenburg Library.”
 It was in this year that the national economic recession was deeply impacting communities across the country.
 Tax revenues in Mecklenburg County began shrinking, and funding for the Library was reduced for the first time in many years.

 At the same time, demands for library services were reaching an all-time high.
-In 2009, South County Library became the first branch to achieve over one million checkouts in a single year.
-Plans began for the creation of a Job Help Center at Main Library as a way to help community members affected by job loss, and the expansion of Beatties Ford Road Library began in November 2009 to meet growing community need on the west side.
+In 2009, South County Regional Library became the first branch to achieve over one million checkouts in a single year.
+Plans began for the creation of a Job Help Center at Main Library as a way to help community members affected by job loss, and the expansion of Allegra Westbrooks Regional Library - Beatties Ford Road began in November 2009 to meet growing community need on the west side.
 In January 2010, the new Job Help Center opened, followed shortly by the opening of a new Hickory Grove Library in February 2010, replacing a much smaller storefront location.

 By Spring 2010, it became clear that the economic downturn would be long-lasting, and that dwindling County revenues would deeply impact the Library.
-Significant budget reductions would follow, resulting in employee layoffs, the closure of four library branches (Belmont Center, Carmel, Checkit Outlet and Freedom Regional Library, which was replaced by the renovated Beatties Ford Road Regional Library in Summer 2011), reduced hours and services at all remaining locations, and the consolidation of several support functions with Mecklenburg County.
+Significant budget reductions would follow, resulting in employee layoffs, the closure of four library branches (Belmont Center, Carmel, Checkit Outlet and Freedom Regional Library, which was replaced by the renovated Allegra Westbrooks Regional Library in Summer 2011), reduced hours and services at all remaining locations, and the consolidation of several support functions with Mecklenburg County.

 During this challenging period, the Library also saw unprecedented support from the community, including an outpouring of donations, volunteerism and advocacy.
 It was clear that Mecklenburg County citizens valued libraries and wanted to ensure their continued preservation.